 Multi-sectoral and integrated nutrition programming:

 Helen Keller Nepal implements health and nutrition interventions aligned with the Government’s Multi-Sector Nutrition Plan, which seeks to decrease chronic and acute malnutrition while enhancing food security and resilience in Nepalese families and communities.
-Helen Keller has collaborated closely with the Government of Nepal
+Helen Keller has collaborated closely with the Government of Nepal and external development partners on national nutrition programs and policy areas, including the National vitamin A program, postpartum vitamin A supplementation, and IFA supplementation for pregnant and postpartum women and adolescents.

 Additionally, the organization supported the government in developing the Health Sector Strategy for addressing maternal undernutrition for pregnant and lactating women and adolescent girls, endorsed by MOHP in 2013.
 Helen Keller is also a founding member of the National Nutrition Group and participates in various working groups under the Nutrition Technical Committee.
 Helen Keller worked with the Child Health Division under MOHP’s Department of Health Services to develop and endorse the National Strategy for Addressing Maternal Undernutrition.
 The strategy’s recommendations and strategic objectives have been integrated into the Maternal and Young Child Nutrition (MIYCN) Plan of Action for Nepal, endorsed by MOHP.
 Moreover, the organization has aided the Government of Nepal’s School Health and Nutrition Program in incorporating vital health, nutrition, and hygiene behaviors into its behavior change syllabus.